chat-sdk/chat-sdk-ios/README.md

 3. Open the `ChatSDKSwift.xcworkspace` file in Xcode
 4. Compile and run

-## Check out the development guide
+## Check out the Development Guide

 We've written a [comprehensive Development Guide](https://github.com/chat-sdk/docs) which is available in the docs repository.